Cogeco brought fibre internet to 23,000 homes in Canada and the U.S. over Q4

 In Q4, 2023, Cogeco brought fibre access to 23,000 homes in Canada and the U.S. In the last year, the company has increased this figure by nearly 124,000 homes, or 3.4 percent.

 On the Canadian side, this figure includes its subsidized network expansion in Québec, which connected 180 municipalities with high-speed internet services.
+In total, Cogeco added 14,000 internet customers in Canada over the fourth quarter.

 “Our Canadian telecommunications business performed solidly again this quarter, as we delivered strong internet customer additions across each of our traditional, expansion and Oxio footprints,” Philippe Jetté, Cogeco’s CEO, said in a press release.